RobMeades/DMUClass116/README.md

 There are also two pieces which would be glued/screwed under the aluminimum chassis plate of the trailer composite car.
 The two chassis sides, again in two parts, of the trailer composite car would attach to these but I've not generated the trailer composite chassis sides yet.

 These parts should all be printed in black ASA since that would work best for painting.
-No supports are required provided the chassis sides are printed such that the sides with the detail on are pointing vertically upwards (i.e. their widest/flatest side is against the heat plate).
-It may be advisable to ask your slicer program to add a "brim" as the jigsaw edges of the ASA can sometimes rise up from the heatbed, giving a messy finish.
+No supports are required provided the chassis sides are printed such that the sides with the detail on are pointing vertically upwards (i.e. the widest/flatest side is against the heat plate).
+It may be advisable to ask your slicer program to add a "brim" as the jigsaw edges of the ASA can sometimes rise up from the heatbed, giving a messy finish; a brim will help to stick them down.

 I printed the chassis sides in 0.05 mm ultimate resolution and the rest in 0.2 mm fast resolution.

 ## body_motor_open_second_section_*.blend
 These files contain the five sections of the motor open second body.
 Number 1 is at the front, attached to the cab, number 5 at the back.
 Each section should be printed rotated by 90 degress on the X-axis, so that the rear-most end of the section is resting on the heat plate and the corridor rises vertically upwards.
 As with the cab front, all the required supports have been added manually (the bar-like cylinders), no need to add any in your slicer programme.